personium/website/src/getting-started/README.md

 ## Introduction

-This document is an introductory article for those who are new to Personium.
-The purpose of this document is to familiarize you with the basics of Personium so that you can use it.
+This Getting Started guide is for those who are new to Personium.
+It will cover the fundamental and technical knowledge of Personium.

 ## Prerequisite knowledge